codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard copy.md

 ### Monitoring application resources

-Selecting an application shows the live state of the application and the application's resources (Kubernetes objects) on the cluster in Tree or List view formats in the Current State.
+Selecting an application shows the live state of the application and the application's resources (Kubernetes objects) on the cluster in the Current State tab.
+The Current State supports Tree and List view formats.
 * Tree view (default): A hierarchical, interactive visualization of the application and its resources.
 Useful for complex deployments with multiple clusters and large numbers of resources.